Skip to main content

 3

-Motivates the need for, and describes methods for, the analysis of spatial data.
-Topics: Clustering, cluster detection, spatial regression, modeling neighborhood effects, geographical information systems.
-Point and aggregated data considered and data from complex surveys.
+Addresses the need for, and describes methods for, the analysis of spatial data.
+Topics include clustering, cluster detection, spatial regression, modeling neighborhood effects, and geographical information systems.
+Considers point and aggregated data and data from complex surveys.
+Course overlaps with: BIOST 555/EPI 555/G H 534.
+Prerequisite: either BIOST 513, BIOST 518, BIOST 522, SOC 506/CSSS 507, or STAT 512.
 Offered: jointly with SOC 534/STAT 554; W.

 Course Name